EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 possibility," that the children were alive.

-McClure argues that the statement Mecca says abruptly changed his mind about the status of the children --- McClure's comment that "Jesus saved the kids" --- was so vague and ambiguous that it was not a sufficient basis for a "reasonable belief" that disclosure was necessary.
+McClure argues that the statement Mecca says abruptly changed his mind about the status of the children---McClure's comment that "Jesus saved the kids"---was so vague and ambiguous that it was not a sufficient basis for a "reasonable belief" that disclosure was necessary.
 Despite Mecca's acknowledgment that this comment led him only to "assume" that McClure was saying the children were alive, Mecca never